mrfdev/CMI/Resources/FAQ/cmi-import.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Unofficial Import Tool

 Hi there, someone recently made me aware of this import tool.
 Please note that I did not review the code, or the provided jar file.
 Please vet it before using it yourself.
 It's not an official tool, using it is at your own risk.
 But I think it's worth to mention at least. <https://github.com/BlackBeltPanda/Essentials-Kits-To-CMI> This should help servers with loads of kits to maybe do the bigger part of the import work, after which they can clean things up.
 Might save time.
-Also please note the last update was in 2020, Mojang has released 1.17.x since, and CMI now has CMI 9 instead of 8, and CMILib.
-I haven't heard someone using this on 1.17 yet ~ and that it should work on 1.16.5, something to keep in mind as well.

 ---